 The sleeping surface isn't as plush or comfortable as other beds on this list, however, so I don't recommend it for dogs with joint problems (an orthopedic bed is the better choice).

 With a X-Large size of nearly 60" in length, the Coolaroo is also big enough for almost any dog to stretch out on.
 So if you're looking for a cooling big dog bed that doesn't cost a lot of money, it's one of the best choices.
+Click here for my full review.

 Quick Summary: The Coolaroo is a great choice if your dog often overheats - especially considering the low price.
 It's also the most durable bed on this list, which could be useful if your dog likes to chew, bite or dig his bed.